schmelter-sap/jvmkill/docs/DEVELOPING.md

 Development was undertaken on macOS 10.12 using Rust 1.19.0 and Apple JDK 1.8.0_66.

-The [jvmkill ci pipeline][] builds the agent for various platforms (at the time of writing: macOS and Ubuntu Trusty).
+The [jvmkill ci pipeline][] builds the agent for various platforms.
 The pipeline definition is stored in the [Java Experience Concourse git repo][] (a private repository).

 [jvmkill ci pipeline]: https://java-experience.ci.springapps.io/teams/java-experience/pipelines/jvmkill
 [Java Experience Concourse git repo]: https://github.com/pivotal-cf/java-experience-concourse